Larue County, Kentucky

 Larue County, Kentucky genealogy and family history research.
 Find links to record collections, history, and genealogy resources to help you trace your Larue Co., ancestors.

-Currently the Larue County Seat is situated in Hodgenvilleadditionally, the county government website is www.laruecounty.org
+The County Seat is located in Hodgenvilleadditionally, the county government website is www.laruecounty.org

-Cities and towns to be found in Larue County comprise of Athertonville, Buffalo, Hodgenville, Lyons, Magnolia, Mt.
+Cities and towns located in the County include Athertonville, Buffalo, Hodgenville, Lyons, Magnolia, Mt.
 Sherman, Upton - (Partly in Hardin County).

 Larue County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.

 You can search online for Larue County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or you can download an application for Birth Certificate, Marriage / Divorce Certificate or Death Certificates to mail.

 The Kentucky Department for Libraries and Archives contains birth and death records for the cities of Louisville, Lexington, Covington and Newport, which introduced records laws before 1911.
 The Archives also offers birth and death records before to 1911 and 1911-1957 death records for the entire state.